 “Usually people don’t introduce themselves to me.
 They usually ask me first why they died.”

 “Oh.
 Well, my Mommy always tells me to stop asking the why questions.
 She says it makes her head hurt.”

 At this new information, the man in front of her choked on a laugh.

 “I have to say-I don’t usually get interviews like this.
 Quite a treat.”

 Death gave Lily a good long look, and then gingerly held out his old wrinkled hand.

 “May I shake your hand?”
 He asked, a curious look on his face.
 Lily blinked, and then hesitantly stretched forth her little fingers.

-She was suddenly pulled out of the present and watching a young couple in a car, holding hands.
+She was suddenly pulled out of the present and was now watching a young couple in a car, holding hands.
 The girl tucked her dark hair behind her ear demurely, giving the boy sitting next to her a smile.
 He squeezed her hand.
 Lily could feel how much they were in love.
 Suddenly, the two of them were blinded by the bright headlights of another car as it came out of nowhere and swerved towards them.

 “Jeremy!!” the girl screamed.
 Blackness swirled around the scene, and Lily was back in the armchair, shaking hands with Death.
 He was looking at her intently.

 “You did the thing that Edgar did!!” she yelled.
 A smile came onto Death’s face.